-When I was in Grapevine, Texas last week, lots of folks asked me if they could use my training technique to teach cows to eat Woolly Croton.
+When I was in Grapevine, Texas for a conference several years ago, lots of folks asked me if they could use my training technique to teach cows to eat Woolly Croton.
 Woolly Croton (Croton capitatus) is also known as goat weed or dove weed, because dove, quail and turkeys love the seeds it produces.
 That means that hunters appreciate having this native, warm-season annual in pastures where they hope to hunt.
 But for folks raising livestock, it can be problematic.
 It can rapidly take over pastures that have been overgrazed or when other forages are stressed due to drought.
 Since there’s been a lot of drought recently, particularly in Texas, lots of graziers are trying to figure out what to do about the increasing populations of this plant.

-All this background information is what I gave Texas rancher interested in teaching his cows to eat Woolly Croton.
-When I ran into him at the Conference last week he said he had used my training process to teach his cattle to eat it.
+All this background information is what I gave to a Texas rancher interested in teaching his cows to eat Woolly Croton.
+When I ran into him at another conference later on, he said he had used my training process to teach his cattle to eat it.
 He had found that they would eat it when they were in management-intensive grazing situations, but when they were allowed to graze at low stock densities, they ate much less of the plant.
 This tells us that it is possible for our cattle to eat it, but it’s not their favorite thing, indicating to me that we need to be sure they have variety in order to be most successful.

 Here’s What I Would Do

 There are two possibilities for getting cattle to eat this plant.
 First, if I had another weedy plant in the pasture, I might teach them to eat that one first and then let them try the Woolly Croton on their own.
 (Head over here for information about the training process.)